 The North American MH Registry of the Malignant Hyperthermia Association of the United States (MHAUS) is a database of information about patients and their families that have experienced MH episodes.
 Healthcare providers are encouraged to report MH and MH-like episodes to the registry.
 Information on how to contact the registry can be found on the MHAUS website at www.mhaus.org.

 Malignant hyperthermia is a rare disorder which is life threatening.
-Because of the high morbidity the disorder is best managed by a multidisciplinary team that includes a neurologist, intensivist, anesthesiologist and an internist.
+Because of the high morbidity the disorder is best managed by an interprofessional team that includes a neurologist, intensivist, anesthesiologist and an internist.
 Even though dantrolene is recommended for treatment, good data supporting its efficacy are still lacking.
 The patient should be managed in an ICU setting with close monitoring.